Compensation For E-scooter Accident And Injury Claims

 If you suffered injuries in an e-scooter crash, you may wish to claim compensation with the support of a No Win No Fee lawyer.
 Their services could be funded under the terms of a Conditional Fee Agreement (CFA).

 This means that you typically won’t be asked to pay an upfront solicitors fee.
-If your e-scooter crash compensation claim is successful, a success fee will be taken from your award.
+If your e-scooter crash compensation claim is successful, a success fee can de deducted from your award.
 The law caps the amount that can be taken.
 When an e-scooter crash claim isn’t successful, you typically won’t be expected to pay for your solicitor’s services.

 Our advisors can discuss how to claim for the injuries you suffered in your e-scooter crash.
-If they feel your claim has a good chance of success, you could be connected to our solicitors.
+If they feel your claim is eligible, you could be connected to our solicitors.
 To get in touch:

 Read More